621: The Beast of Yucca Flats

 The Cindy Williams murders.

-Cindy Williams is an American actress who landed memorable parts early in her career in director George Lucas’s American Graffiti (1973) and Francis Ford Coppola’s The Conversation (1974), but is best known for playing Shirley Feeney in the sitcom Laverne & Shirley (ABC, 1976-1983).
-She sports a kicky short bob.
+Cindy Williams (1947-2023) was an American actress who landed memorable parts early in her career in director George Lucas’s American Graffiti (1973) and Francis Ford Coppola’s The Conversation (1974), but is best known for playing Shirley Feeney in the sitcom Laverne & Shirley (ABC, 1976-1983).
+She sported a kicky short bob.

 [Titles: “Presents.”]
 Scarlett.